slu-openGIS/compstatr/README.md

 ```

 This gives us all of the crimes reported in 2017.
 However, there will be
-crimes that were reported that year that occured in prior years, and
+crimes that were reported that year that occurred in prior years, and
 there may also be crimes reported in 2018 that took place in our year of
 interest.
 We can address both issues (assuming we have the next year’s
 data) with `cs_combine()`: